Presentee/technical-documents/PR-FAQdeliverable.md

 - [ ] A set of public frequently-asked questions and their answers.
 This should be a comprehensive list of everything that a customer might want to know about the product.
 It should include any reasonable question that comes up when discussing the new product/feature with customers and customer-facing teams during the development of the product/feature.

+Q: What does Presentee do?
+A: Presentee provides tools including live reactions, polls, chat, and online hosting for both remote and inperson presentations.

+Q: Who is Presentee for?
+A: Presentee is for both presenters and audience to create a more engaging presentation.

+Q: How much does Presentee cost?
+A: Presentee is free for anyone to use!

+Q: How do I present using Presentee?
+A: Simply sign up, upload your presentation, and click "Start Presentation."

+Q: How do I use Presentee while in the audience?
+A: Scan the QR code, or go to the link provided on the very first slide of every presentee presentation.

 ### Internal FAQs
 - [ ] A set of private, internal frequently-asked questions and their answers in a format that can be understood by every other stakeholder.
 An FAQ might include wireframes of a